tp/page/content/articles/2019-01-06-page-generator-typescript-rewrite.md

 I was delighted how for every problem I had (React instead of templating, Markdown, code syntax highlighting, file access) there were already solid libraries to choose from.
 Some I'd liked to be a little different, but overall this toolset is extremely practical.

 In the end the whole code base is just 515 lines (in its first draft, without any code-level compression applied) and contains all the flexibility and customization I desire.
-And I can build and run the application to generate all pages in under a second ☺️.
+And I can build and run the application to generate all pages in under a second 😀.

+<div class="note">All code is available in <a href="https://github.com/tp/page/tree/master/src">this GitHub repository.</a></div>